 Complete medical examination and vaccination

-In order to be allowed to move to the U.S permanently, you must meet the health requirements too.
+To move to the U.S permanently, you must meet the health requirements too.
 This means that you will have to go through the NVC package and visit a licensed doctor to complete the necessary documents and checkups.
 If you do not have all the vaccines then you will also need to take them.

-Compile the supporting documents file
+Compile the EB3 visa supporting documents file

 After the NVC approves your Form DS-261, you must send the supporting documents for your case.
-This includes the follows: